-You will cover a comprehensive range of subjects that will equip you for both further study and professional life as an economist.
+Your undergraduate degree in economics will cover a comprehensive range of subjects, equipping you for further study and professional life.

-You could spend your third year studying abroad, with wide variety of destinations in Europe, America and Australia.
+You have an opportunity to spend your third year studying abroad, with wide variety of destinations in Europe, America, Australia and Asia to choose from.

 The University of Edinburgh is listed as one of the best in the world for the international mobility of its students.